SnehamolSelvaraj/NLP_LLM/README.md

-# NLP_LLM

-AI Content Generator
+NLP_LLM – AI Content Generator

 A powerful web application that generates high-quality content using AI.
-Built with Flask and Bootstrap for a modern, responsive experience.
-Perfect for blogs, social media, marketing, and more.
+Built with Flask and Bootstrap, it provides a modern, responsive experience, ideal for blogs, social media, marketing, and more.

 Features

-⚡ AI-Powered Content Generation: Uses AI to create engaging and relevant content
+⚡ AI-Powered Content Generation: Creates engaging and relevant content using AI

-⚡ Modern UI: Clean, responsive design with Bootstrap
+⚡ Modern UI: Clean and responsive design with Bootstrap

 ⚡ Mobile Friendly: Works seamlessly on all devices